Fractionally Charged Vortices at Superconductor-Chern Insulator Interfaces

 Since the effective action $S_{\rm HCS}$ describes a bosonic system, its total angular momentum must be an integer.
-Accordingly, vortices with an odd winding number $n$ should emerge in quadruplets, each consisting of four vortices, ensuring that their combined charge yields an integer total angular momentum, see Fig.~\ref{fig_vortex} for an illustration.
+Accordingly, vortices with an odd winding number $n$ should emerge in quadruplets, each consisting of four vortices, so that the combined configuration carries integer angular momentum (see Fig.~\ref{fig_vortex}).

-In relation to the formation of vortex lattices in quadruplets, we also predict an increase in the lattice period at the interface.
-This effect arises from the enhanced penetration depth, which is itself a consequence of the topological mass term.
-The increase in lattice spacing can be further understood by considering the nature of the vortex interactions: in addition to the usual repulsive interaction, $ \Delta \mathcal{E} (0)$, the vortices experience an additional repulsive force due to their topological charge.
-By expanding the vortex ansatz as a series in $k/(2\pi)$, as shown in the SM, one can show that the interaction energy between two vortices acquires a topological contribution,
+In connection with the formation of vortex lattices in such quadruplets, we also predict an increase in the lattice period at the interface.
+This effect arises from the enhanced penetration depth, which itself is a consequence of the topological mass term.
+The increase in lattice spacing can also be understood from vortex interactions: in addition to the usual repulsive interaction energy $\Delta \mathcal{E}(0)$, the vortices experience an additional repulsive contribution due to their electric charge.
+In order to illustrate the qualitative behavior of the vortex-vortex interaction, we neglect the Josephson coupling and expand the vortex ansatz as a series in $k/(2\pi)$, as shown in the SM.
+One then finds that the interaction energy between two vortices acquires a topological correction,

+For $n \ge 2$ this correction is positive, enhancing the effective repulsion and thus favoring a larger intervortex spacing at the interface.

-Finally, due to the change in penetration depth, the type of superconductivity at the interface can undergo a transition.
-In Fig.~\ref{fig_num}, we present numerical results for the vortex equations given in SM.
-In the case shown by the solid lines, the superconducting pair interacts with the magnetic field with a parameter value of $\sqrt{2} \tilde{\kappa}_1 = 2.35$, indicating type-II behavior, while the QH pair remains unaffected with $\sqrt{2} \tilde{\kappa}_2 = 0.56$.
-In contrast, in the scenario depicted by the dashed lines, the bulk superconductor is type-II, yet it exhibits type-I behavior at the interface due to the parameter values $\sqrt{2} \tilde{\kappa}_1 = 0.85$.
+Finally, the CS-induced renormalization of the penetration depth can change the effective superconducting type at the interface.
+In Fig.~\ref{fig_num} we show numerical solutions of the vortex equations, obtained by solving the Euler-Lagrange equations of the action $S_{\rm HCS}$ for the ansatz~\eqref{vortex_ansatz} in the regime where $\beta \ll \delta_i$.
+For the solid curves, the superconducting pair field remains in the type-II regime, with $\sqrt{2}\,\tilde{\kappa}_1 = 2.23$, while the induced CI pair field is type-I, with $\sqrt{2}\,\tilde{\kappa}_2 = 0.80$.
+By contrast, the dashed curves correspond to a regime in which both fields are type-I at the interface, even though the \emph{bulk} superconductor is type-II.
+Notably, our numerical calculations indicate that no vortex solutions exist for $\beta \sim \delta_i$.